 Quote: "The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy." - Martin Luther King, Jr.

-- Bachelor of Arts in Psychology from the University of Findlay
+- Bachelor of Arts in Psychology from the University of Arkansas

-- Currently enrolled in the University of Arkansas School Counseling Masters Program
+- Currently enrolled in the University of Arkansas School Clinical Mental Health Counseling Masters Program

 Jessica is originally from Waco, TX, but she considers Fayetteville a second home.
 While completing her bachelors degree, Jessica was an active member of Kappa Kappa Gamma sorority, a waitress at a favorite local BBQ restaurant, and an office manager at Northwest Arkansas Psychological Group.
 Jessica joined the Student Conduct Office as a Graduate Assistant in August 2017.
 She is currently in her final semester of the Clinical Mental Health Counseling Masters Program, and she is working as an intern at local community health agencies.

 Hobbies: Jessica enjoys running on Fayetteville's trail system, exploring new local food spots, calling the Hogs, and playing with her dog, Simba.